-The venous drainage of the upper limb is not only important for the anatomists but also for clinicians.
-This is so because the procedure of venepuncture requires good knowledge of vascular anatomy in order to promote safety.
-The superficial and deep venous drainage of the upper arm will be discussed in this article with clinical reference.
+The venous drainage of the upper limb is not only important for anatomists but also for clinicians.
+This is so because the procedure of venepuncture requires good knowledge of vascular anatomy in order to execute it safely.
+The superficial and deep venous drainage of the arm will be discussed in this article with clinical reference.

-The subclavian vein then joins the internal jugular vein and is known as the innominate vein, which becomes the brachiocephalic vein/trunk.
-This large trunk then drains into the superior vena cava and then into the right atrium.
+The subclavian vein then joins the internal jugular vein and is known as the innominate vein, which becomes the brachiocephalic vein.
+This large vein drains into the superior vena cava and then into the right atrium.

 The radial veins- These veins accompany the artery of the same name.
 In the hand, the deep palmar venous arch drains into the radial vein, and then up to the brachial vein.
 The radial veins are smaller than the ulnar veins and receive the dorsal metacarpal veins.

 The ulnar veins- These veins accompany the artery of the same name.
 In the hand, the superficial palmar venous arch drains into the ulnar vein.
 The ulnar veins receive the tributaries of the deep palmar venous arches and also communicate with the superficial veins at the wrist.
 Once the veins near the elbow, they receive further branches from the anterior and posterior interosseus veins and also have a large communicating branch with the median cubital vein.

 The cephalic vein- This vein is so named as it runs superficially, all the way from the hand to the subclavian vein i.e. towards the head or ‘cephalic.’
 It drains the lateral aspect of the arm and forearm and also forms communications with the deep venous system.